Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-symbol-of-noble/walkthrough.md

         ERC721Utils.checkOnERC721Received(_msgSender(), address(0), to, tokenId, data);
     }
 ```
+&nbsp;

-So on every mint it will check for the receiver, whether the receiver is able to receive ERC721 transfer, the function that responsible for doing this check is called `onERC721Received()` and it's originated from `ERC721Utils`, it will perform a check of magic number (bytes4) and only when the Receiver can return the correct one then the transfer will be completed.
-This check however only performend on non-EOA, and here is the code
+So on every mint it will check for the receiver, whether the receiver is able to receive ERC721 transfer, the function that responsible for doing this check is called *onERC721Received()* and it's originated from *ERC721Utils*, it will perform a check of magic number (bytes4) and only when the Receiver can return the correct one then the transfer will be completed.
+This check however only performend on non-EOA, and here is the code &nbsp;
+&nbsp;
 ```solidity
 library ERC721Utils {
     /**